Journal

 We planted the garden from Week 5 and invited people to add reflections about the project on postcards.

-We looked at pictures of the sessions and wrote comments about them.
+We looked at pictures of the sessions and wrote comments about them or drew responses.

 What we did